 Gaura lindheimeri - The Wand Flower

-Wand Flower (Gaura lindheimeri) delivers airy masses of delicate white or pink flowers that dance about on knee high stems.
-Guara is a clump forming native American perennial that charms gardeners by sending up tall, thin flower stalks dotted with starry white flowers that sway and bob in the slightest breeze.
+It's hard to beat the grace and appeal of wand flowers.
+Wand Flower (Gaura lindheimeri) delivers airy masses of delicate white or pink flowers that dance about on knee-high stems.
+Guara is a clump-forming native American perennial that charms gardeners by sending up tall, thin flower stalks dotted with starry white flowers that sway and bob in the slightest breeze.
 They make a very delicate, airy appearance that belies their hardy drought tolerance and non-stop blooming habit.

-- Leaves: Toothed leaves are lance-shaped leaves,... either slender or spoon-shaped.
+- Leaves: Toothed... leaves are either lance-shaped or spoon-shaped.
 The plant forms a bushy clump and sends up long flower stems.

 White Gaura, Wand Flower

 Wand flower is reliably hardy in USDA Hardiness Zones 6 - 9, although it tends to be short-lived.
 During mild winters or with protection, it will survive in Zone 5.